ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 {: #devsecops-ci-tool-integrations}
 {: step}

-The configuration of multiple repositories is required during the guided setup.
-It is illustrated individually below.
+Multiple repositories must be configured during the guided setup, as described in the next sections.

 ### Application
 {: #devsecops-ci-tool-integration-application}

-The Application step that refers to the application source code repository is shown below.
-The recommended options are displayed by default but you can click the **Advanced Options** toggle to see all of the configuration options available for the underlying Git integration.
+The Application step that refers to the application source code repository is shown in the following image.
+The recommended options are displayed by default, but you can click the **Advanced Options** toggle to see all of the configuration options available for the underlying Git integration.
 The default behavior of the toolchain is to `Use default sample` that clones the sample application as IBM hosted GRIT Repository.

-The region of the repository will remain the same as that of the toolchain.
+The region of the repository remains the same as that of the toolchain.

-In case you want to link an existing Application Repository for the toolchain, you may choose `Bring your own app` option and provide it as input to `Repository URL` field.
+If you want to link an existing Application Repository for the toolchain, select the `Bring your own app` option, and provide it as input to `Repository URL` field.
 As noted earlier, the toolchain currently supports linking only to existing GRIT repositories.

 ![DevSecOps application repository](images/devsecops_application_repo.png)